-□ Hover your cursor over the box labeled "Untitled Passage," then select the pencil icon that appears.
+• Hover your cursor over the box labeled "Untitled Passage," and then select the pencil icon that appears.
 (You can also double-click the box.)

 Let's name our passage.
-Passage names won't be visible when playing the game, but naming passages helps us remember their purposes and link them together.
+Passage names will be invisible in our finished story, so this name just helps us remember its purpose for later.
 In the Twine you played before, the first passage was named "Starting Instructions."

-Think about where you want to start your story and give your first passage a fitting name.
+• Think about where you want to start your story, and give your first passage a fitting name.

 Next, let's write some text we can work with.
-Consider the type of story you'd like to tell and start off with that format.
+Consider the type of story you'd like to tell, and start off with that format.
 For example, you might write some dialogue formatted like a script.
 You may also want to include instructions for players who haven't played a game like this before.